gravitl/netmaker-docs/netclient.rst

 You can also disconnect and reconnect from the UI.
 Click on the node you want to disconnect/reconnect and click on edit.

-On the bottom, you should see a switch labeled connected like this one. toggle the switch to what you like, and hit submit.
-That client will connect or disconnect accordingly
+On the bottom, you should see a switch labeled connected like this one. toggle the switch and hit submit.
+That client will connect or disconnect accordingly.

 .. image:: images/disconnect.png
   :width: 80%